LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 Amazon GuardDuty also allows you to automatically export findings to an S3 bucket you own.
 Amazon GuardDuty will export *active* findings (findings matching suppressed rules will not be exported) within five minutes of its first occurrence.
 If an active finding receives recurrent events, you can configure how frequently those events are reported (every 15 minutes, every hour, or every six hours).

 Amazon GuardDuty adheres to the concept of a *master* account.
-The master account receives findings from other (*member*) accounts and has the capability to manage (enable, disable, or suspend) the detectors, manage the findings workflow (archive and create suppression rules), and configure threat lists for those member accounts
+The master account receives findings from other (*member*) accounts and has the capability to manage (enable, disable, or suspend) the detectors, manage the findings workflow (archive and create suppression rules), and configure threat lists for those member accounts.
+Additionally, GuardDuty supports AWS Organisation, allowing for it to be enabled as part of a multi-account strategy.

+**Exam Tip:** GuardDuty is the only AWS Service that can help to prevent Cryptocurrency attacks.

+**Exam Tip:** If GuardDuty is active but is not producing any DNS-based findings, then it is likely because the default DNS resolver is not being used.

 ### AWS Security Hub

 AWS Security Hub is a service that consolidates security information about your AWS resources and presents it in a single pane.
-AWS Security Hub receive information from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS Firewall Manager, and IAM Access Analyser, as well as third-party security products, or from your own applications.
+AWS Security Hub receive information from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS Firewall Manager, and IAM Access Analyser, as well as third-party security products, or from your own applications. *Note: you must enable AWS Config of this service to work!*

 AWS Security Hub relies on the concept of *security standards* (i.e. best practises) when gathering information from the accounts.
 The service compares the current environment status with the security standards to establish a verdict of compliance for each of the security standards.